 Both operating income and net income are essential parameters while judging the financial health of the firm.
 Long term investors will be more interested in understanding the robustness of the core business activities of the firm.
 Hence they will monitor the operating income with a close eye.
 However, short term traders will be more interested in the bottom line numbers as that will determine the earning potential of their speculative bets.

-That is why most of the times you will see a sharp dip in the share price of a listed firm whenever there are some short-term setbacks like losing a lawsuit or penalized by regulators.
+That is why most of the time, you will see a sharp dip in the share price of a listed firm whenever there are some short-term setbacks like losing a lawsuit or penalized by regulators.
 Most of the time, these are an overreaction by the short-term traders who are concerned about near term profitability, and most often than not, share prices do bounce back.
-For example, the Maggi ban in India had a huge impact on Nestle India Ltd shares which dropped by 50% in 4 weeks before bouncing back to their initial levels within 2 quarters.
+For example, the Maggi ban in India had a massive impact on Nestle India Ltd shares, which dropped by 50% in 4 weeks before bouncing back to their initial levels within 2 quarters.

-This has been a guide to Operating Income vs Net Income.
+This article has been a guide to Operating Income vs. Net Income.
 Here we discuss the top difference between Operating Income and Net Income along with infographics and comparison table.
 You may also have a look at the following articles –